This topic describes how to upgrade a Subscription-billed instance type and its Internet bandwidth.

 After upgrading an instance type or changing the Internet bandwidth of a classic network instance from 0 Mbps to a non-zero value for the first time, you must restart the instance on the console or through the RebootInstance API to activate the new configuration.

-- Select the Subscription instance to upgrade.
-In the Actions column, click Change Configuration.
+- Select the Subscription instance to upgrade and, in the Actions column, click Change Configuration.

 - On the Upgrade Configuration page, perform any of the following operations: